Integrating the Android SDK

 The simple app-ads.txt standard helps prevent the unauthorized selling of in-app inventory and app domain spoofing.

-Step 8: Optional - Using the DT Exchange SDK in Secure Only Mode (since version 7.2.1)
+Step 8: Optional - Using the DT Exchange SDK in Secure Only Mode

 InneractiveAdManager.useSecureConnections(boolean useSecureConnnections)

-This API described above allows you to control how should the SDK perform any and all network connections.
+The InneractiveAdManagerAPI enables you to control how the SDK should perform any network connections.

 Back to Top ⇧